Table of Contents

 A 2015 incident in Ukraine illustrates the widespread and nefarious nature of RAT programmes.
 Attackers using remote control malware cut power to 80,000 people by remotely accessing a computer authenticated into SCADA (supervisory control and data acquisition) machines that controlled the country’s utility infrastructure.
 RAT software made it possible for the attacker to access sensitive resources through bypassing the authenticated user’s elevated privileges on the network.
 Having access to critical machines that control city resources and infrastructure is one of the biggest dangers of RAT malware.

 In addition to accessing network resources and files, any local hardware installed on the device is accessible to the attacker.
 An attacker using RAT software can access cameras, microphones, and connected USB devices, and an attacker can exploit these hardware resources to their advantage.
 For example, an attacker can use the camera to take pictures of the user or their surrounding environment.
-These photos can be used to find out more about the targeted user or organisation.
+These photos can be used to find out more about the targeted user or organization.
 They can also be used to blackmail the targeted user into sending payment to an attacker.

 Launching a distributed denial-of-service (DDoS) is another popular use for RATs.
 By controlling potentially thousands of devices, an attacker can instruct the devices to flood a targeted server with requests.
 What makes these attacks difficult to avoid is that there are no warning signs of an attack, and the flood of traffic comes from hundreds or thousands of devices from around the globe.
-Users with devices controlled by RATs are unaware of the installed malware and don’t know that their devices are being used for malicious purposes.
+Users with devices controlled by RATs are likely to be unaware of the installed malware and don’t know that their devices are being used for malicious purposes.
 Network performance is often affected when a user’s device is used in a DDoS, but users are often unaware that performance degradation is a warning sign for malware infection.

 As Bitcoin and cryptocurrency continue to become more popular, attackers use RATs to configure infected devices for mining digital currency.
 Digital currency requires large quantities of computer resources pooled together to perform calculations.
 The electricity to power pools of computer resources is often more expensive than the returns on creating cryptocurrency.
 By hijacking third-party computing power, attackers can generate digital currency while never paying for electricity costs.